 In recent years, we have started to enter a new era of “digital everything”.
-More and more people are ordering their groceries online, shopping on Amazon, and taking advantage of new digital technologies that weren’t available just a couple years ago.
+More and more people are ordering their groceries online, shopping on Amazon, and taking advantage of new digital technologies that weren’t available just a couple of years ago.
 Now, the personal training industry is starting to feel the impact of this new “digital everything” era.
-Trainers are turning to the online space to get clients, namely because its easier to scale and earn more money.
-An emerging trend recently, has been the rise of live virtual personal training classes.
+Trainers are turning to the online space to get clients, namely because it’s easier to scale and earn more money.
+An emerging trend recently has been the rise of live virtual personal training classes.

 1. Find a Good Software to Use.

-If you’re a trainer looking to get into the live virtual personal training space, the first step is to find a good software.
+If you’re a trainer looking to get into the live virtual personal training space, the first step is to find good software.
 While there are many out there, you want to assess the software for things like: